frederic-perez/AmE-dictionary/data/dictionary.md

 __proboscis__ _n_
 __proceedings__ _n_ :two::hammer: _The bishops held the proceedings against Wyclif in abeyance._ _They’re sitting, with legs crossed and eyes closed, waiting for the proceedings to begin._
 __proceeds__ _n_ :nine: The money that has been gained from doing something or selling something. _Proceeds from the sale._ _Operating funds come from rodeo proceeds._ _Proceeds of refreshments to the British Red Cross._ :es: ganancias; ingresos
+__process server__ _n_ :dart::two: A person who serves subpoenas or other legal documents, esp. those requiring appearance in court.
 __proclamation__ _n_ __1__ Something that is proclaimed; a public and official announcement. __2__ The act of proclaiming.
 __proclivity__ _n_ :two: A natural propensity or inclination; a predisposition: _a proclivity for exaggeration; a proclivity to complain._ _Syn_ leaning, propensity
 __procrastinate__ _v_ /pruh-KRASS-tuh-nayt/